Nkovaturient/Resumiarmus-Your-Resume-Builder-Web-App/README.md

    - web app must be registered on google dev console for client_id, secret
    - Gmail API v1 services in OAuth 2.0 playground enabled for the app to retrieve refresh token
    - Enabled APIs and Services on Google dev console
+- jsPDF library to integrate downloading user resume in PDF-
+   - passing required key : properties in new jsPDF object then adding .addImage() and .save() to finalise saving with the specified img and name.

 # To Resolve: ⏲️